 Be sure to have the needed forms for reentry to the U.S. You will certainly need a valid passport or passport card to reenter the country.
 Since specific requirements often change, be sure to visit the U.S. State Department website with questions regarding Visas or other acceptable forms of identification.

 Many travelers crossing back to the United States from Mexico return to the with a wide variety of goods from souvenirs to high-end items.
 Be sure to find out if the items you want to bring back are allowed in the country.
-Fruit or other foodstuffs may not be allowed while many food and packaged items are.
+Fruit or other foodstuffs may not be allowed while many foods and packaged items are.
 Be prepared to declare any items you purchased in Mexico to Customs’ officials.
 In most cases, travelers will not have to pay a duty to bring them into the U.S. if they collectively fall under the $800 personal limit.
 However, some items like wine, cigarettes, cigars, and perfume may have imposed duties nonetheless.

 - Cuban cigars are prohibited.